LCNC-SEC-07: Vulnerable and Untrusted Components

 The Gist

-No-code/low-code applications rely heavily on ready-made components out of the marketplace, the web, or custom connectors built by developers.
-These components are often unmanaged, lack visibility, and expose applications to supply chain-based risks.
+Low-code/no-code development relies heavily on ready-made components out of marketplaces, the web, or custom connectors built by developers.
+These components are often unmanaged, lack visibility, and expose organizations to supply chain-based risks.

 Description

-No-code/low-code applications rely heavily on ready-made components from the marketplace or the web, including data connectors, widgets, and sub-services.
-In many cases, entire applications are built by vendors.
+In many cases, entire applications are built by vendors leveraging pre-built components, data connectors, widgets, and sub-services.
 Third-party components and applications are often a target for attackers who wish to compromise a large number of customers.

-Moreover, no-code/low-code applications often enable extensibility through custom code.
-These pieces of code are embedded into the application and, in some cases, are not held up to the same level of security vigilance as with other pro-code applications.
+Moreover, low-code/no-code development often enables extensibility through custom code.
+These pieces of code are embedded into the application and, in some cases, are not held up to the same level of security vigilance as with other profesionally developed applications.

 Example Attack Scenarios